The work of the Labour Party's Governance and Legal Unit in relation to antisemitism, 2014–2019

-The work of the Labour Party's Governance and Legal Unit in relation to antisemitism, 2014–2019, is a leaked British dossier written by party staff in response to the Equality and Human Rights Commission's investigation into the party's handling of antisemitism complaints and includes reports of other forms of racism.
-The report reveals emails of senior party management staff, aligned with the right of the party, and alleges obstruction of justice in dealing with cases of antisemitism and other noted cases of racism, and it does not clear the party of accusations of being "institutionally antisemitic".
-Although the report states that it "thoroughly disproves any suggestion that antisemitism is not a problem in the Party", or that it is all a smear or a witch-hunt, its main assertion is that rampant factionalism within the party had ultimately led to antisemitism and racism allegations not being dealt with properly.
+The work of the Labour Party's Governance and Legal Unit in relation to antisemitism, 2014–2019, is a leaked British dossier written by party staff in response to the Equality and Human Rights Commission's investigation into the party's handling of antisemitism complaints.
+The report includes emails of senior party staff, aligned with the right of the party, and suggests factionalism within the party ultimately led to antisemitism and racism allegations not being dealt with properly.

-The dossier was first reported by Tom Rayner, political correspondent at Sky News, on Twitter on 11 April 2020, then on Sky News itself a day later.
+The dossier was first reported by Tom Rayner, political correspondent at Sky News, on 11 April 2020.
 He reported that Labour's lawyers had advised against submitting the report to the commission.
-The news of this dossier had many activists calling for its full publication; it finally leaked and spread through social media.
+The dossier was subsequently leaked on social media.
 Keir Starmer, Leader of the Labour Party, and Angela Rayner, Deputy Leader of the Labour Party, announced an investigation into the report the following day.
+HOPE not hate welcomed the dossier's statement that it "thoroughly disproves any suggestion that antisemitism is not a problem in the Party", and also called on the party to investigate the racism it details against Diane Abbott.
+The dossier was criticised by the Campaign Against Antisemitism, which suggested it had been written to absolve the Corbyn leadership of failing to deal with antisemitism.

+The resulting inquiry into the dossier, headed by Martin Ford KC, published its report on 19 July 2022.
+The Forde Report concluded that antisemitism had been used as a "factional weapon" by both opponents and supporters of Corbyn in the Labour Party, which impeded investigation into antisemitism complaints.
+It also supported the dossier's claims of racism and discrimination in the party more generally, suggesting there was a "hierarchy of racism", and made 165 recommendations to address the "toxic" culture within the party.

 Background

-The Labour Party has been dealing with a rise in antisemitism complaints since Jeremy Corbyn won the 2015 Labour Party leadership election.
-While complaints regarding proceedings over antisemitism and other forms of racism and discrimination had existed prior to Corbyn's election as leader, over the course of his leadership they seemed to have become more numerous and intense.
-This has led to several serious issues in the party's approach to antisemitism and failure to deal with it, much of which was associated with Corbyn's alleged inaction.
+Jeremy Corbyn became leader of the Labour Party after winning the 2015 Labour Party leadership election.
 In May 2019, following complaints submitted by the Jewish Labour Movement and the Campaign Against Antisemitism, the Equality and Human Rights Commission (EHRC) launched a formal investigation into whether Labour had "unlawfully discriminated against, harassed or victimised people because they are Jewish", and specifically whether "unlawful acts have been committed by the party and/or its employees and/or its agents, and; whether the party has responded to complaints of unlawful acts in a lawful, efficient and effective manner."
 The Labour Party asked the EHRC to communicate any interim recommendations in the course of the investigation.

-The report was the result of an internal investigation into Labour's Governance and Legal Unit, which handles disciplinary cases, and was intended to be submitted as the addendum to the party's submission to the EHRC.
-It was later reported that the Labour Party's most senior lawyer had asserted that the report was deliberately misleading.
+To support the party's submission to the EHRC investigation, Labour's Governance and Legal Unit, which handles disciplinary cases, conducted its own investigations.
+The evidence compiled from these investigations formed The work of the Labour Party's Governance and Legal Unit in relation to antisemitism, 2014–2019, but was ultimately not submitted to the EHRC.